Kitware/vtk-js/Sources/Rendering/WebGPU/README.md

 # Status

-WebGPU is still being finalized and implemented on majpr browsers so everything is subject to change.
+WebGPU is still being finalized and implemented on major browsers so everything is subject to change.
 This implementation has been tested on Chrome Canary when WebGPU is enabled.
 You have to set --enable-unsafe-webgpu there is a test target named test:webgpu that will specificly try to run